amplify-education/rcubic/README.rst

     + Dark Orange: script blocked waiting for resource

   - Stroke:

     + Black: nominal

-    + Blue: job overrrides default sequence
+    + Blue: job overrides default sequence

     + Gray: job is not defined, but also not required (soft dependency)